Avalokitesvara-a11y/121/README.md

 ## Author's Note

 SATC is not a toy.
 It's a deployment model for asymmetric environments.
-Use it at your own risk — and make sure you're smarter than the regulator.
+Use it at your own risk âad make sure you're smarter than the regulator.